2017 BMW M6 GT3

 “Cao Fei plays with many different dimensions in her artistic practice.
 In the international art world, she is well known for exploring virtual realities and digital platforms in her works, while eventually bringing her narrative back into the analogue world.
 We are not surprised that she picked a scenario that is on the one hand imaginary, even fictitious, but then on the other hand very concrete and physical.”

-Quotes on the occasion of the World Premiere of BMW Art Car #18
+Quotes at the World Premiere of BMW Art Car #18

 The 18th BMW Art Car was revealed in the presence of Olaf Kastner (President and CEO of BMW Group, China Region), Jens Marquardt (BMW Motorsport Director), Augusto Farfus (BMW works driver) and Fan Di’an (President of China Central Academy of Fine Arts).